-Future researchers should consider the following potential areas:- that result in their understanding?
+Future researchers should consider the following potential areas:- formulate in working with the simulations, how do they address these questions, and how does that result in their understanding?
 By exploring these issues with a number of students, it will provide a greater understanding of topic specific learning and how better to teach physics, with or without the use of simulations.